 Terry L. Campbell II

 University of Hong Kong

-We examine the association between corporate giving and innovation, using a unique data set of both direct giving and foundation giving.
-We find that direct giving by firms is positively associated with a higher quantity and quality of innovation, and with more collaborative, explorative, and original innovation.
+Using a proprietary dataset of corporate philanthropy, we find that typically non-disclosed direct giving activities are positively associated with a higher quantity and quality of innovation, and with more collaborative and original innovation.
 In contrast, our results do not hold for giving by corporate foundations, which are subject to mandatory disclosure.
 Our results suggest that much of what are ostensibly promoted as direct giving contributions are actually research-related partnerships.
 The effect of direct giving on innovation is more pronounced in more opaque firms and in more competitive industries.
-These findings provide evidence of the distinct motives by which firms choose between direct giving and giving through a corporate foundation, and help explain firms’ traditional resistance to mandatory disclosure of their giving programs.
+These findings provide evidence of the distinct motives by which firms choose between largely non-disclosed direct giving and giving through corporate foundations that require mandatory disclosure, and help explain firms’ traditional resistance to mandatory disclosure of their giving programs.